jadecobra/python_tdd_exercises/source/data_structures/list_comprehensions.rst

               even_numbers
           )

-  the terminal shows an :doc:`/exceptions/AssertionError` because the lists are not the same, I have too many values
+  and get an :doc:`/exceptions/AssertionError` because the lists are not the same, I have too many values

   .. code-block:: python

     AssertionError: Lists differ: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9] != [0, 2, 4, 6, 8]

-  I have not added the ``if`` condition to the `list comprehension <https://docs.python.org/3/glossary.html#term-list-comprehension>`_, yet, I do that next
+* When I add the ``if`` condition to the `list comprehension <https://docs.python.org/3/glossary.html#term-list-comprehension>`_

   .. code-block:: python